Local leaders say Spring Break is the best it's ever been

 But some leaders say these changes have been for the better.

-“The beach will get them here but you need to keep them busy and you needed more than we had at the time,” said Mike Thomas, a beach business owner, and the town’s former mayor.
+“The beach will get them here but you need to keep them busy and you needed more than we had at the time,” Mike Thomas, a beach business owner and the town’s former mayor, said.

-“I know there was a lot of concern at the time about the economics of it,” Ford said.
-“I felt that it would recover but I don’t think anybody, including myself, could have predicted that it would have recovered as fast as it did and we could switch to that family base.”

-Mayor Mark Sheldon said this week that the city has no intention of going back.
+Current Panama City Beach Mayor Mark Sheldon said the city has no intention of going back.

 “Understand, Panama City Beach is a family-friendly destination,” Sheldon said.
 “We’ve worked hard to get there, so be forewarned, do not come to Panama City Beach to cause trouble. … The city will not go back to the rowdy days of the past.”